aneldev/dynadux/README.md

 ### Are always Synchronous

 Middlewares are executed synchronously and not asynchronously like Redux.
-This is done intentionally to avoid complex and wrong implementations.
+This is done intentionally to avoid complex and potentially wrong implementations.

-If you wanna, for instance, fetch User's info, by a Middleware
+If you want, for instance, to login the user and then fetch User's info in a Middleware it is cleaner to do this:
-- make your async call
+- make an action to loginUser login the user
+- make an action to fetchUserInfo to fetch user's info
+- make an action to loginAndFetchUserInfo that calls the above one after the other
-- dispatch the result or the error
+- in the middleware dispatch the loginAndFetchUserInfo action

-- synchronously return the state intact
+It is easier to maintain and make tests for the above actions instead of having them in asynchronous middlewares.

 ### Implementing a middleware

 The middleware can be loaded before the dispatch of the action and/or after the dispatch of the action.

-In the `before` phase, you can prepare the state, or enrich the payload.
+On `before` phase, you can prepare the state, or enrich the payload.

-In the `after` phase, _the most useful one_, you can react to the dispatched action.
+On `after` phase, _the most useful one_, you can react to the dispatched action.
+On `after` phase you have additionally the `initialState` and you can compare what the action did.

-The implementation of each phase should always return _synchronously_ the state.
+The implementation of each phase may return a partial state or nothing for no state changes.

 In both phases, you can access the
-- action (string)
+- `action` (string)
-- payload
+- `payload`
-- state (the entire state)
+- `state` (the entire state)
-- dispatch method
+- `dispatch` method

+The `initialState` is offered on `after` only.

 This API is the same as the reducers.
 So, middlewares acts like reducers.
-The benefit of the reducers is that we can share the state handling among other stores.

 > Redux doesn’t have the `before` phase.